College of Engineering, Technology, and Architecture

 The Environmental Concentration within our Civil Engineering program provides engineering electives for those students who want to focus on optimizing the environmental, economic, and social conditions required for sustainable designs that enhance the quality of life for all of society.
 Learn more.

-Students have the opportunity to participate in many different engineering clubs like the American Society of Civil Engineering (ASCE) and Engineers Without Borders (EWB).
+Students have the opportunity to participate in many different engineering clubs like the American Society of Civil Engineering (ASCE), Engineers Without Borders (EWB), and Institute of Transportation Engineers (ITE).
 As an added bonus, the Construction Institute which is part of the University’s rich academic environment, provides meaningful opportunities for students to learn from the Institute’s members through internships, lectures, and career preparation activities.

 With our emphasis on undergraduate education, there are also many opportunities for undergraduate students to earn money by assisting faculty with their funded research.
 With the strong support of our alumni, there is a solid network available to help our students with paid internships during the school year and summer.